50 Next: shaping the future of food

 “If the world could see the potential yield of one fish being doubled, that would be one less fish removed from the ocean,” says butcher and chef Josh Niland.
-It’s a striking point, as the majority of people only cook with half the fish, throwing the rest in the trash.
-Niland is on a mission to change that by dedicating his life to teaching people to use the less-understood and underutilised parts of the fish like the eyes, blood, bones and sperm to create delicious, innovative meals.
-Simply put, he wants to change the way we catch fish; the way we transport, handle and preserve fish; and the way we sell, buy and cook it.
+It’s a striking point, as the majority of people only cook with half the fish, throwing the rest away.
+Niland is on a mission to change that, teaching people to use the less-understood, underutilised parts of fish.
+Think the eyes, blood, bones and even sperm.
+All of these are used to create delicious, innovative meals.
+Simply put, he wants to change the way we catch fish; the way we transport, handle and preserve fish; as well as the way we sell, buy and cook it.

-Born and raised in Maitland in NSW, Niland was diagnosed with a Wilms tumour at aged eight – he had a kidney removed and endured two years of chemotherapy.
+Niland was born and raised in Maitland in NSW.
+He was just eight when he developed a Wilms tumour.
+He had a kidney removed and endured two years of chemotherapy.
 During his recovery, he found comfort in food and developed a deep interest in it.
-He cooked at numerous restaurants around the world, including Best of the Best restaurant The Fat Duck in the UK, before opening his Sydney restaurant, Saint Peter, in 2016.
-There, with his wife Julie, he started his nose-to-tail fish revolution, specialising in sustainable fishery and focusing on lesser-known species.
-In 2018, he opened the Fish Butchery, selling innovative homemade products like dry-aged swordfish bacon.
+He cooked at restaurants around the world, including The Fat Duck, before opening his Sydney restaurant, Saint Peter, in 2016.
+Here, with wife Julie, he started a nose-to-tail fish revolution, specialising in sustainable fish while focusing on lesser-known species.

 “My mission is to bring desirability to the whole fish,” Niland says.
-“It is neglectful, ignorant and plain ridiculous that across the world, over half of fish is tossed in the bin.”
+“It is neglectful, ignorant and, in truth, plain ridiculous that across the world, over half of fish is tossed in the bin.”